-Figure 8 Pools is a natural wonders you have to see for yourself.
-The photos are great (yeah, it’s a hashtag: #figure8pools, check out the pics below) but nothing compares to submerging yourself in those crystal ocean pools.
-You’ll be surrounded by the bush, cliffs and infinite sea.
+Figure 8 Pools is a natural wonder you have to see for yourself.
+The photos are great (yeah, it’s a hashtag: #figure8pools, check out the pics below) but nothing compares to submerging yourself in that figure 8 pool.

-The Figure 8 Pools are on a rock ledge south of Burning Palms Beach in Royal National Park, Sydney.
+Figure Eight Pools are on a rock ledge south of Burning Palms Beach in Royal National Park, Sydney.
 You can’t drive directly to the pools.
-The quickest way to get there is via a steep 3.5km walking track that winds down more than 100m to the ocean.
-It will take at least one hour to walk there, including a 15 minute scramble over rocks.

 Why Low Tide?